-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE PINK/RED/ORANGE FLOWERS CONTACT US

 |

-Synonym: Senecio crocata.
-Asteraceae (Sunflower Family) Montane,
+Packera crocata.
+Synonym: Senecio crocatus.
+(Saffron Ragwort) Asteraceae (Sunflower Family) Montane,

 subalpine.
 Woodlands, openings.
 Summer.
-Packera crocata is not common but its rich red, orange, and yellow buds and flowers make it easy to spot.
-Look for it scattered in moist, thickly vegetated meadows of the high mountains.
-Lower stem leaves can be as large as the basal leaves but upper leaves are clasping and quite small; see the last photograph below for basal leaves.
+Packera crocata is not common but when it finds suitable habitat, it can be abundant -- and it can be spotted because of its rich red, orange, and yellow buds and flowers.
+Look for Packera crocata scattered in moist, thickly vegetated meadows of the high mountains.
+Basal leaves are largest; upper leaves are quite small.
+See the last two photographs below for leaves.
 "Packera" is for John Packer, 20th century Canadian Professor of Botany.
+(More biographical information.)
 "Crocata" is Greek for "orange".
-Flowers of the genus Packera are often called "Groundsels", as are flowers of the Senecio genus to which Packera formerly belonged. |
+All species of the genus Packera are often given the common name, "Groundsel", as are flowers of the Senecio genus to which the genus Packera formerly belonged.
+Ackerfield's Flora of Colorado indicates that Packera crocata and Packera dimorphophylla are the same species and should have the P. crocata name.
+No other flora that I am aware of agrees with her; they all keep the two as distinct species. |

 |